T-POP: Test-Time Personalization with Online Preference Feedback: More Details on the Experimental Setting

 \section{More Details on the Experimental Setting}

 \paragraph{Reward Model Architecture.} The lightweight reward model, $r(\cdot;\theta)$, is implemented as a simple Multi-Layer Perceptron (MLP) head.
 This network takes the final hidden-state embeddings from the backbone LLM for a given sequence as input.
 The MLP consists of one hidden layer with a size of 1024, and all hidden layers utilize the ReLU activation function.

-Using a neural network to learn a reward model from pairwise preferences has proven been effective in recent works \citep{huang2025adaptive,lin2024prompt}.
+\paragraph{Diagonal Approximation.} Following the common practice in neural bandits \citep{zhang2020neural,zhou2020neural}, we use diagonal approximation to approximate the matrix $V_{t-1}$ (\eqref{eq:uncertainty}).
+This allows us to significantly reduce the computational complexity and memory cost of our algorithm.